JsonApiClient/json_api_client/README.md

 *Note: master is currently tracking the 1.0.0 specification.
 If you're looking for the older code, see [0.x branch](https://github.com/chingor13/json_api_client/tree/0.x)*

-*Note: This is still a work in progress.*

 ## Usage

 You will want to create your own resource classes that inherit from `JsonApiClient::Resource` similar to how you would create an `ActiveRecord` class.
 You may also want to create your own abstract base class to share common behavior.
 Additionally, you will probably want to namespace your models.
 Namespacing your model will not affect the url routing to that resource.